Freyja335/st-patched/README.md

 ```
 Find more patches at [suckless.org](https://st.suckless.org/patches/)

-Warning: DO NOT delete the repo, simply move it somewhere where is not in the way
+Warning: DO NOT delete the repo, before installing ,simply move it somewhere where is not in the way

 # Keyboard Shortcuts
 Action      | Keybind